Polysics

-Polysics (ポリシックス, Porishikkusu) is a Japanese Techno/Electronic Music band from Tokyo, who dubs its unique style as "technicolor pogo punk".
+Polysics (ポリシックス, Porishikkusu) is a Japanese new wave/electronic rock band from Tokyo, who dubs its unique style as "technicolor pogo punk".
 It was named after a brand of synthesizer, the Korg Polysix.
 The band started in 1997, but got their big break in 1998 at a concert in Tokyo.
-They create high energy music, fusing conventional guitar music with synthesized and computer generated sound to create a unique mixture of punk and synthpop heavily inspired by the American bands Devo and The Tubes, as well as Japanese bands such as P-Model and Yellow Magic Orchestra.
-Their song lyrics often consist of Japanese, English, or just downright gibberish.
+They create high energy music, fusing conventional guitar music with synthesized and computer generated sound to create a unique mixture of punk and synthpop heavily inspired by the American bands Devo and the Tubes, as well as Japanese bands such as P-Model and Yellow Magic Orchestra.
+Their song lyrics often consist of Japanese, English, or even gibberish.
 The band has been noted for their extremely energetic live performances and their wild gimmicky outfits, notably their straight-bar sunglasses and trademark orange boiler suits stamped with a simple "P".